AlicenJoyHenning/DamageDetective/README.md

 <br>

 ### Select parameters for damage detection

 #### `ribosome_penalty`

 While `detect_damage` requires only a count matrix as input, there are optional parameters that adjust the implementation of the function.
-Of these, we recommend `ribosome_penalty` be adjusted for each input dataset (see [vignette](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html) for more details).
+Of these, we recommend `ribosome_penalty` be adjusted for each input dataset.
 This is done automatically using the `select_penalty` function.
 This requires the count matrix as input and will output a numeric of the optimal penalty.

 ``` r
 penalty <- select_penalty(